Akshat1644/AI-QA-Assistant/README.md

 # AI QA Assistant

-An AI-powered QA Assistant that generates software test cases from requirements using Gemini AI.
+AI-powered QA Assistant that generates software test cases from requirements using Gemini AI and Streamlit.

 ## Features